Hip Pain Location Diagram

 • Rest: Rest may be enough in minor injuries to allow the affected hip or joint pain to heal independently without further intervention.

-• Physical therapy: This can help strengthen the hip joint muscles, improving stability and reducing pain.
+• Physical therapy: Physical therapy can help strengthen the hip joint muscles, improving stability and reducing pain.

 • Medications: Over-the-counter pain relievers may be recommended for mild to moderate hip pain.
 In more severe cases causing sharp pain, prescription medications or corticosteroid injections may be necessary.